-Mid-Autumn Festival (varies): In 2019, this festival will be held on September 13th and always coincides with this month’s full moon.
+Mid-Autumn Festival (varies): In 2020, this festival will be held on October 1st within the National Day Holiday and always coincides with this month’s full moon.
 Taking advantage of nice, cooler weather and the traditional harvest season, Mid-Autumn is another time for families to get together, have a big meal, and then at night, go outside and gaze at the bright full moon while eating a sweet, cake-like dessert appropriately called “Moon Cakes”.

 National Day (Oct.
 1st): National Day commemorates the founding of the People’s Republic of China on October 1st, 1949.
 It is also known as “Golden Week” because people usually get 7 full days off work.
 Nearly comparable in migration size as Chinese New Year, 100’s of millions of people take advantage of the extra-long holiday and travel–either back home, domestically for fun, or internationally.
 All modes of transportation are busy during this time.

 First trip to China?
 Take this highlight tour: